GenAIOps for MLOps practitioners

 Retrieval-augmented generation

-Retrieval-augmented generation (RAG) is an architectural pattern that uses prompt engineering whose goal is to use domain specific data as the grounding data for a language model.
+Retrieval-augmented generation (RAG) is an architectural pattern that uses prompt engineering to incorporate domain-specific data as the grounding data for a language model.
 The language model is trained against a specific set of data.
-Your workload may require reasoning over data specific to your company, customers, or domain.
-With RAG solutions, your data is queried, and the results are provided to the language model as part of the prompt, usually through an orchestration layer.
+Your workload might require reasoning over data that's specific to your company, customers, or domain.
+In RAG solutions, your data is queried, and the results are provided to the language model as part of the prompt, usually through an orchestration layer.

 A common RAG implementation is to break up your documents into chunks and store them in a vector store along with metadata.
 Vector stores, such as Azure AI Search, allow you to perform both textual and vector similarity searches to return contextually relevant results.
 RAG solutions can also use other data stores to return grounding data.